wilburc/wilburc.github.io/_portfolio/ankishare.md

 Fortunately, the high-level concept of our product (“It’s basically a DropBox for Anki decks”) was easily understood and clear.
 To address the usability issues, we increased/decreased emphasis on certain call-to-actions, and cleaned up our copy.

-#### Viewing & Editing
+## Viewing & Editing
 While students could easily download the deck that we specified, many expressed concerns for knowing which deck to download.
 They elaborated that when looking for decks, they want to know what they’re getting.
 Card format and “style” were much more important to them than we expected.
 Because of this, we quickly threw together a Preview feature that allowed them to view the decks in their entirety.
-With this new functionality, we decided to extend it to viewing <i>and</i> editing, to have students collaboratively curate these “best decks” manually.
+With this new functionality, we decided to extend it to viewing <i>and</i> editing cards, to have students collaboratively curate these “best decks” manually.

-### Final Product
+# Final Product
 The final product was infinitely simpler than we could have ever expected, but effectively carried out its twin core functionalities: upload and download.

 ![ankishare upload](/files/ankishare_upload.png "Final Upload Form")

 ![ankishare download](/files/ankishare_download.png "Final filter/download interface")

-### What we learned
+# What we learned

-#### Design with real data/content
+## Design with real data/content
 If we hadn’t seen the wide variety of deck formats, we would have likely assumed that flashcards were all Question Text/Answer Text.
 Luckily, we had plenty of access to real users and their files, and could make the system flexible.
 This also helped lead us to the “preview deck” functionality, knowing that students cared about what sort of format these decks were in before downloading.

-#### Tie back to the goal
+## Tie back to the goal
 We had some pretty interesting and ambitious ideas.
 The long duration of this project only made us lose focus even more, spending time on unnecessary and possibly detrimental functionality.
 By tying everything back to the main goal of sharing flash-cards, we were able to severely narrow down our scope and focus on our two core functions.

-#### Test early and often
+## Test early and often
 Several rounds of usability testing, along with surveys, allowed us to constantly validate our ideas and product, while also exposing weaknesses in AnkiShare’s usability.

-### Future Plans
+# Future Plans

-#### Visual Design
+## Visual Design
 It’s probably clear at this point that we had little to no time working on the visual design of this product.
 While I recognize the importance of an aesthetically pleasing product, I don’t hesitate to deliver something visually “acceptable” that works, given a deadline.
 Regardless, certain elements such as the typography, spacing, and color could be optimized.

-#### Scalability
+## Scalability
 While intended for and limited to medical-school students, flashcards are used by all sorts of people in many different fields.
 The main concept of AnkiShare is in no way restricted to medicine, and AnkiShare could potentially be expanded and scaled to help other non-medical students as well.

-### Credits
+# Credits
 Many thanks to AnkiShare team: Jazmynn Daos, Dillon Gee, Vamsi Koduru, and Kyla Lamontagne.

-### Thanks for reading!
+# Thanks for reading!